 Tenant-based and project-based PSH tenants are permitted to move between PSH opportunities and/or graduate to HCVs, as available and eligible.
 Movement between PSH opportunities is determined and agreed upon by the housing providers.
 Rapid rehousing participants and permanent supportive housing tenants eligible to complete the Stepping Up and Moving On Assessments are prioritized for housing opportunities available through CES.
-Households with the highest score on the Moving On Assessment will be prioritized first followed by households with the highest score on the Stepping Up Assessment.
+Households with the highest score on the Moving On Assessment.
+Moving On Assessments with the highest score on the Stepping Up Assessment.
+Moving On Assessments with the highest score on the Stepping Up Assessment.
+Moving On Assessments with the highest score on the stepping Up Assessment.
 Moving On Assessments with the highest score will be prioritized for all housing opportunities available through CES in order to increase access to permanent supportive housing for people experiencing chronic homelessness with severe service needs.
 Vacancies created through tenant movement must be refilled through CES using CES prioritization criteria.